moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Sign in to the Control Panel

 The main entry point to the Analytical Platform is the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
-From there, you configure core tools such as JupyterLab and RStudio.
+From there, you configure core tools such as JupyterLab, RStudio and Visual Studio Code.

 When you access the Control Panel first time, a prompt will appear, requiring you to configure 2FA using your mobile device.
 Note that while you use your GitHub account to access the Control Panel, this 2FA is separate from the one you use to log in to GitHub.
 You may need to disable browser extensions such as Dark Mode during the 2FA setup process.